 This year, the same organizer will be leading an introvert retreat in Sacred Valley, Peru.
 It’s ideal for thoughtful travellers who are interested in cultural explorations, as well as outdoor adventures, like an excursion to Machu Picchu.
 But there’s one caveat.

 It’s important to remember that introverts have our own preferences when it comes to travel.
 Not everyone wants to spend their entire holiday reading a book by the beach.
 Many introverts do want to see sights, and explore.
 They might even want to make friends along the way.

-Luckily, the retreat I’m attending in Tulum doesn’t pigeonhole introverts as hermits who just want to sit quietly and observe as they travel.
+Luckily, the introvert retreat I’m attending in Peru doesn’t pigeonhole introverts as hermits who just want to sit quietly and observe as they travel.
 Because guess what.

 Some of us introverts want to connect with like-minded people when we’re on vacation.
 It’s just that we want to be able to say so-long to those people when our energy tanks run dry.
 We want the peaceful morning meditation, and the gentle, reflective activities.
 But we might also want to swim with the turtles, dammit!
 It’s like this: